 Dressing up in black tuxedos, tails, or dinner jackets was a regular affair even in the depression of the 1930s.
-For city folks and those wealthy enough to afford a night of dinner and dancing, gentlemen always wore formalwear, as did the wait staff and musicians.
-During war time, men’s 1940s formalwear was put aside as many nightclubs were shut down, and instead the focus was on practical day wear.
+For city folks and those wealthy enough to afford a night out for dinner and dancing, gentlemen always wore formalwear, as did the wait staff and musicians.
+During wartime, men’s 1940s formalwear was put aside as many nightclubs were shut down, and instead the focus was on practical day wear.
 Those who did venture out for a night on the town pieced together older dinner suits or wore their nicest business suits or military uniforms instead.
 Often times, the staff was better dressed than the customer.

 After the war, there was a return to formal attire, but now with a more relaxed look and less rigid rules governing what to wear to a black or white tie event.

-The few men who did continued to wear formalwear in the 1940s were usually of an older class.
+The few men who did continue to wear formalwear in the 1940s were usually of an older class.
 Manufacturers who made formal suits were limited by the War Production Board regulations.
 Double breasted jackets were not allowed and stiff front dress shirts were banned.
 These restrictions were lifted after the war, but the desire for a simple look remained.
 The only time men wore tails was for the most formal occasions, such as a charity ball, fancy dinner, evening weddings, and opening night at the opera.
 These “white tie” events no longer prohibited black tie dress that the younger generation preferred.
 Instead, the events were a mix of formal and semi formal tuxedos, tails, and business suits.

 Men’s traditional 1940s formalwear choices were: white tie (formal), black tie (semi formal), and summer formals (semi formal)